w3f/Grants-Program/applications/Starry_Network.md

 **Pallet_SubNFT**

-Splitting single NFT into SubNFTs and recovering SubNFTs into single NFT
+An NFT Wrapper to split NFTs into SubNFTs or fungible tokens, or a set of NFTs into fungible tokens

 **Pallet_EX**